EVERY BREATH IS AN EXTRAORDINARY GIFT

 Christ in.
 Self out.
 More of Him.
 Less of me.

 What started when God breathed the breath of life into Adam continues in each of us every minute of every day that our hearts beat on this spinning, blue planet.
 At least a dozen times a minute, we repeat this ancient rhythm that began in the Garden of Eden.

-Yet how often do we move through our days, months, years, giving no thought to this automatic function of life?
-The Desert Mothers and Fathers chose this rhythm to teach them how to “pray without ceasing” 1 Thessalonians 5:17.
+Yet how often do we move through our days, months, and years, giving no thought to this automatic function of life?
+The Desert Mothers and Fathers chose this rhythm to teach them how to “pray without ceasing” (1 Thessalonians 5:17).
 Their most common prayer was an echo of Luke 18:13: “Lord Jesus Christ, Son of God, have mercy on me, a sinner.”

 With every breath, their hearts and minds were drawn toward Jesus.